JSBSim-Team/jsbsim/README.md

 Both executables are console line commands.

-The Windows installer also contains the files needed to build the JSBSim Matlab S-Function (see issue [#491](https://github.com/JSBSim-Team/jsbsim/issues/491) for more details about using JSBSim in Matlab).
+The Windows installer also contains the files needed to build the JSBSim Matlab S-Function (see [our MATLAB README](matlab/README.md) for more details about using JSBSim in Matlab).

 ### Ubuntu Linux